Trailer For Selena Gomez’s Netflix Series ’13 Reasons Why,’ Plus The Netflix Series You’re Missing

 Selena Gomez recently shared a teaser-trailer on her Instagram for the new Netflix series, 13 Reasons Why.
 Gomez is the executive producer for the new series, and she described in her social media post that Netflix’s 13 Reasons Why is her “passion project.”
 Though Gomez was the executive producer for The Wizards Return: Alex vs. Alex, based on the popular series she starred in (The Wizards of Waverly Place), this is certainly the largest platform the multi-talented artist has had to demonstrate her skills as a producer.

 13 Reasons Why co-stars Dylan Minnette (Don’t Breathe) and Katherine Langford (Daughter).
-The series is directed by Oscar-winner (Spotlight) Tom McCarthy and it is written by Brian Yorkey (Pulitzer Prize winner for Next to Normal).
+The series is directed by Oscar-winner (Spotlight) Tom McCarthy, and it is written by Brian Yorkey (Pulitzer Prize winner for Next to Normal).
 With solid casting paired with McCarthy and Gomez’s talent behind the camera, this new addition to Netflix has a lot of promise.
 It already has a ton of fandom because of the best-selling novel it’s based upon.
 The series debuts on March 31, 2017, and IMDB provides the synopsis for Netflix’s 13 Reasons Why.

 “Based on the best-selling books by Jay Asher, [13 Reasons Why] follows teenager Clay Jensen (Dylan Minnette) as he returns home from school to find a mysterious box with his name on it lying on his porch.
 Inside he discovers a group of cassette tapes recorded by Hannah Baker (Katherine Langford) -his classmate and crush-who tragically committed suicide two weeks earlier.
 On tape, Hannah unfolds an emotional audio diary, detailing the thirteen reasons why she decided to end her life.
 Through Hannah and Clay’s dual narratives, Thirteen Reasons Why weaves an intricate and heartrending story of confusion and desperation that will deeply affect viewers.”